Pasta for Babies – When to Introduce and Quick Recipes

 How to Select and Store Pasta

-- IT is best to purchase organic pasta or make them at home.
+- It is best to purchase organic pasta if you cannot make some at home.

 Easy Pasta Recipes for Babies

-Below are some recipes on how to make pasta for baby
+Below are some recipes on how to cook pasta for baby –

 1. Pasta and Avocado

 The recipe is dense with vitamins and minerals.
 The taste is fresh and savoury.
 Remember that the pasta needs to be cooked well and not al-dente so that your little one can digest it easily.

 - Whole wheat pasta – 1 cup